frycast/SQL_course/README.md

 ## Set up guides

 For this course, you need to choose between T-SQL and MySQL.
 If you don't know which one you want, then consider this: if you are on Windows, T-SQL is the easiest to set up and use.
 If you are on macOS, then MySQL is the easiest to set up and use.
-If you are on macOS and you really want to use T-SQL, then please do not leave the set up process to the last minute.
-You must try to get set up before the course.
+Please do not leave the set up process to the last minute.
+Leave some time to iron out difficulties getting set up!
 Feel free to contact me if you need help.
 The guides below will help you get set up.

 * **Set up your database with T-SQL (easiest for Windows):** [click here](create-database/T-SQL/README.md)
 * **Set up your database with MySQL (easiest for macOS):** [click here](create-database/MySQL/README.md)